 Communication and Information

-- To receive, as soon as possible, the services of a translator or interpreter to facilitate communication between you and the hospital’s health care personnel.
+- To receive, as soon as possible, the services of a translator or interpreter to facilitate communication between the patient and the hospital’s health care personnel.

 - To be informed if the hospital has authorized other health care and educational institutions to participate in your treatment; you have the right to know the identity and function of these institutions, and may refuse to allow their participation in your treatment.

 - To be informed of the hospital’s policies and procedures regarding life-saving methods and the use or withdrawal of life-support mechanisms.
-Such policies and procedures shall be made available promptly in written format to you or to your family or guardian upon request.
+Such policies and procedures shall be made available promptly in written format to the patient, his or her family or guardian, and to the public upon request.

-- To be advised of the hospital rules and regulations regarding the conduct of patients and visitors, and to receive a copy of this Bill of Rights.
+- To be advised of the hospital rules and regulations regarding the conduct of patient’s and visitors.

 - To have prompt access to the information contained in your medical record unless a physician prohibits such access as detrimental to your health, and explains the reason in your medical record.
 In that instance, your next of kin or guardian shall have a right to see your record.
 This right continues after your discharge from the hospital for as long as the hospital has a copy of your record.

 - To obtain a copy of your medical record at a reasonable fee, within 30 days of a written request to the hospital.
 If access by you is medically contraindicated (as documented by a physician in your medical record), your medical record shall be made available to your legally authorized representative or your physician.